In the Wee Small Hours: Songs

 Recorded nearly a year before all other selections, "Last Night When We Were Young" was difficult, according to Riddle, because about thirty takes were used.
 The recording uses a "low-key" coda, emphasizing strings and horns, and a brief guitar solo.
 Sinatra was involved in the production and felt that the guitar solo needed to be slowed considerably.
 He held Riddle and the musicians in high esteem, so he talked with guitarist George Van Eps about the change, then discussed it separately with Riddle.
 Van Eps commented, "Frank was loaded with things like that."
 The finale is a "cataclysmic climax."
 Sinatra recorded the song with an arrangement by Gordon Jenkins for the album September of My Years (1965).
 Last Night was written for the movie Metropolitan (1935) but was cut from the final version, appearing only as an instrumental during the credits.
 The song includes advanced harmonic progressions and a juxtaposition of chromaticism and octave leaps.

 In addition to "Ill Wind", "Mood Indigo" by Duke Ellington is the purest jazz song on the album.
 A motif developed by Riddle became the descending riff in Sinatra's hit "Witchcraft".
 Sinatra would include a blues-based selection such as this on each of his "downbeat" albums.

 "This Love of Mine" was recorded by Sinatra in 1941 when he was with the Tommy Dorsey orchestra.
 In this 1955 version Sinatra gives a more mature reading to the lyrics.
 Riddle brings a rich arrangement to the harmonically simple song, which assists the mood presented in the album.
-"What Is This Thing Called Love" is noted by Charles Granata for its "most expressive vocal shading".
+"What Is This Thing Called Love?" is noted by Charles Granata for its "most expressive vocal shading".
 Sinatra's voice approaches the bass range at times, and the interpretation is noted for the lyrical liberties Sinatra takes with Porter's lyrics.
 The song was recorded in 21 takes.
 "When Your Lover Has Gone" had a great effect on Lester Young.
 Young asked record store clerk Bob Sherrick to "Let me hear something by my man, Frank."
 In the Wee Small Hours had been recently released, and Sherrick played this song for Young.
 Young left the record shop muttering to himself that he had to record it himself on his next session.

 Artwork

-The cover art is designed to set the mood for the music.
-The cover shows Sinatra on an eerie and deserted street awash in blue-tinged street lights, reflecting the album's themes of introspection, lost love, failed relationships, depression, and night life.
+The cover artwork is designed to set the mood for the music.
+It shows Sinatra alone after dark on an eerie and deserted street awash in blue-tinged street lights, reflecting the album's themes of introspection, lost love, failed relationships, depression and night life.
 It is significant that Sinatra is depicted alone, as loneliness during the "Wee Small Hours" is a theme of the album.
-Rather than at a rakish angle, Sinatra's snap-brim hat is pushed back, suggesting resignation and openness.
-The artwork is reminiscent of film noir or a hardboiled fiction cover.
+Rather than at a rakish angle, Sinatra's snap-brim fedora hat is pushed back, suggesting resignation and openness.
+The artwork is reminiscent of film noir poster art and hardboiled/pulp fiction book covers.